DjWarmonger/stop_ocd/README.md

 # Block closed tabs for a designated amount of time

 Having problem with compulsive web browsing?
 Keep scrolling for news when there are just none?
-Block OCD is a solution.
+Stop OCD is a solution.

 Once all the visible tabs of specific website / domain are closed, the site will remain blocked for a number of minutes (hours) configured in extension setting.
 So you won't be able to come back.